CHICKEN stock.. CHICKEN puree.. In baby food? Really?

 Cut chicken into chunks and place in blender or food processor.
 Blend until it is pieces of flaky chicken (looks like fine shredded chicken) and then add enough stock or water until is it a constant puree.

-Serve immediatly or freeze for future use.
+Serve immediately or freeze for future use.
 Is great mixed with any root vegetables, potatoes, apples or spinach mixes.

 **Chicken breasts are higher in protein and lower in fat while dark meat is higher in iron and higher in fat.
 Because dark meat has more fat is is easier to blend into a puree.